PhateValleyman/MagiskSSH/module_data/README.md

 Once you have written a valid SSH public key into an `authorized_keys` file (see section 'Configuration' above), you can connect to the device using `ssh shell@<device_ip>` (unprivileged access) or `ssh root@<device_ip>` (privileged access), while supplying the correct private key.
 You will drop into a shell on the device. sftp and rsync should work as usual.

 If you want to manually start/stop the sshd-service, you may do so using `/data/adb/modules/ssh/opensshd.init start` and `/data/adb/modules/ssh/opensshd.init stop`.
 This is usually not necessary but may be useful if you use the `no-autostart` file described earlier.
+Note that the `opensshd.init` script may be in a different place on your device.
+Magisk explicitly does not give any guarantees about the install location and is free to change it.

 ## Uninstallation